cosmos/cosmos-sdk/docs/architecture/adr-017-historical-header-module.md

 ## Consequences

-Implementation of this ADR will require synchronised changes to Tendermint & the Cosmos SDK.
-It should be backwards-compatible with other ABCI clients, which can simply elect to ignore the field.
+Implementation of this ADR will require changes to the Cosmos SDK.
+It will not require changes to Tendermint.

 ### Positive

 - Easy retrieval of headers & state roots for recent past heights by modules anywhere in the SDK
-- Maintains existing deliver-only interface (no "backwards queries" from the SDK to Tendermint)
+- No RPC calls to Tendermint required
+- No ABCI alterations required

 ### Negative

-- Additional memory usage (to store `n` headers)
-- Additional state tracking in Tendermint & the SDK
+- Duplicates header data in Tendermint & the application (additional disk usage)

 ### Neutral